modelscope/modelscope-agent/README.md

 tool_cfg = Config.from_file(tool_cfg_file)

 # instantiation LLM
-model_name = 'qwen-max'
+model_name = 'qwen-72b'

-print('To use qwen-max model, you need to enter DashScope Token, which can be obtained from here: 1.
+print('To use qwen-72b model, you need to enter DashScope Token, which can be obtained from here: 1.
 Register and log in to https://dashscope.aliyun.com 2.
-Open the model square and select Tongyi Qianwen max.
+Open the model square and select Tongyi Qianwen 72b.
 It is expected to take half a day to pass') os.environ['DASHSCOPE_API_KEY'] = input()

 llm = LLMFactory.build_llm(model_name, model_cfg)